endriVV/koWloon-generic-notes/README.md

 # Install and Update:

-Kgn is a single file Windows executable.
+Kgn is a single Windows file exe.
 Head over to the release page, download the zip, extract and run.

 ## Build from source